 2. Get enough sleep

-During stressful times, we’re likely to skip on sleep, either voluntarily or not.
-But you will need more quality sleep during stressful times than ever so that you can remain energetic, clear-headed and focused to figure out your next steps.
+During stressful times, we’re likely to skip sleep, either voluntarily or not.
+But you will need more quality sleep during stressful times than ever so that you can remain energetic, clear-headed, and focused to figure out your next steps.

 3. Eat properly